Clean Air Grants for Marine Engines

 How to Apply:

 1. Determine your vessel’s eligibility for this program.
-To be eligible for funds, projects must meet the criteria located in CARB’s most recent Carl Moyer Guidelines, Chapter 7, and Community Air Projection Project Guidelines.
+To be eligible for funds, projects must meet the criteria located in CARB’s most recent Carl Moyer Guidelines, Chapter 7 (opens in a new tab), and Community Air Projection Project Guidelines (opens in a new tab).

 2. Gather the required information about your marine vessel, engine(s), and replacement engine(s).